vernemq/vernemq/README.md

 [VerneMQ](https://vernemq.com) if you require more information on the available commercial [support options](https://vernemq.com/services.html).

+## Community Release Schedule

+Next major release: not yet scheduled.

+Minor releases: At the end of March, July and November (every 4th month).

+Bugfix releases: Usually a bugfix release is released between minor releases or if there's an urgent bugfix pending.

+Custom release cycles and releases are avaible for commercial users.

 ## Quick Start

 This section assumes that you have a copy of the VerneMQ source tree.
 To get